ABIM/ASCO Medical Oncology Learning & Assessment

 - Familiarize yourself with the exam day schedule.

-- You may have the option to receive your exam results immediately.
-All physicians will receive their complete score report within three to four weeks of taking the KCI.
+- All physicians will receive their complete score report within 1-2 months of taking the Learning & Assessment.

 If choosing the online option there are a number of things physicians can do to help the exam day experience go well.